David Brake's Curriculum Vitae

 Education and Training

-Also attended several workshops about teaching methods at both the LSE and the London College of Communications.
+Also attended several workshops about teaching methods at University of Leicester, the LSE and the London College of Communications in preparation to become a Fellow of the Higher Education Academy.

 London School of Economics Oct 2002 - August 2003